tanwarmayank524/molecular_feature_generation/README.md

 ## solid angle
-Solid angle is quantified by the angle formed at any vertex atom by any three atoms.
+Solid angle is quantified by the angle formed at any vertex atom by any three atoms and serves as a descriptor for how reactive a molecule is.
+The lower the solid angle, more reactive the molecule.
 The script can be run with:

 ```python solid_angle.py *.xlsx atom1 atom2 atom3 atom4```